 Credit and counterparty risk

-The maximum credit risk equals the carrying value of ‘Trade and other receivables’.
+The maximum credit risk equals the carrying value of trade and other receivables, together with contract assets related to contracts for which revenue is recognized over time.
 The credit risk quality is evaluated both on the basis of aging of the trade receivables and also on the basis of customer specific analysis.
-The aging structure of trade receivables is presented in Financial Statements 2017 Note 7.
+The aging structure of trade receivables is presented in Financial Statements 2019 Note 8.

 Counterparty risk arises also from financial transactions agreed upon with banks, financial institutions and corporations.
-The risk is managed by careful selection of banks and other counterparties and by applying counterparty specific limits and netting agreements such as ISDA (Master agreement of International Swaps and Derivatives Association), see note 8.
+The risk is managed by careful selection of banks and other counterparties and by applying counterparty specific limits and netting agreements such as ISDA (Master agreement of International Swaps and Derivatives Association), see Financial Statements 2019 Note 10.
 When measuring the financial credit risk exposure, all open exposures such as cash at bank accounts, investments, deposits and other financial transactions, for example derivative contracts, are included.
 The compliance with financial counterparty limits is regularly monitored by the management.